Judge Brandt Shortland says woman with unhealthy fixation needs ongoing supervision

 A Northland judge has refused to discharge a woman whose obsession with her former employer turned into criminal harassment.

-Sentencing Sin Tin Chang, in Kaikohe District Court, to nine months' supervision Judge Brandt Shortland said it would enable authorities to assist and monitor her after she is released from the Mason Clinic, where she has spent five months - sufficient to cover the punitive aspect of her sentence.
+Sentencing Sin Tin Chang, in Kaikohe District Court, to nine months' supervision Judge Brandt Shortland said it would enable authorities to assist and monitor her after she was released from the Mason Clinic, where she has spent five months - sufficient to cover the punitive aspect of her sentence.

 Supervision would also be a safety measure for the victim and her family, who were significantly impacted by this offending.